The secret to editing the work is simple: you need to become its reader instead of its writer.

 - Eliminate all padding and be prepared to add material.
 Be careful of plagiarism, which is a strict no.

-- Fillers tend to make the article monotonous and the reader loses interest.
+- Unnecessary words tend to make the article monotonous and the reader loses interest.

 For example – There are lots of better, more interesting ways to start sentences.